The best defense is a good offense!

 NB: Course material may be adapted according to ability and experience of participants in each course

-You can also sign up for this course in two alternative formats: online class to benefit from flexible dates, or online tutoring to move at your speed or deepen your knowledge.
+You can also sign up for this course in two alternative formats: online tutoring to move at your speed & deepen your knowledge or in-person camps in Switzerland.

 - Course material may be adapted according